koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 - Having the AI not be counterfactually aligned with unambiguously catastrophic and immoral goals (like torture) would reduce misuse risk.
   - I’m more worried about accident risk right now.
-  - This is probably hard to achieve; I’m inclined to think about this after we figure out simpler things, like how to induce AI policies which empower us and grant us flexible control/power over the future.
+  - This "conditional alignment" is probably hard to achieve; I’m inclined to think about this after we figure out simpler things, like how to induce AI policies which empower us and grant us flexible control/power over the future.
 Even though that would fall short of maximal impact alignment, [I think](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=hQfefijzrJkQqwpFG) that would be pretty damn good.

 ## Expanding the AI alignment solution space